muarshad01/LLM/Notes/lecture08_notes.md

 ***

 #### How the BPE algorith is used for LLMs?
-* BPE ensures that the most common words in the vocabulary are represented as a single token, while rare words are broken down into two or more subord tokens.
+* BPE ensures that the most-common-words in the vocabulary are represented as a single-token, while rare-words are broken down into two or more subord tokens.
 *

 * `{"old":7, "older":3, "finest":9, "lowest":4}`